Gabby2375/My-Research/README.md

 # My-Research
 Contains my academic research project I have been conducting with my university's mathematics department.
-The project involved predictive and regression modeling on rheumatoid arthritis (RA) incidence amongst their associated factors explaining in patient’s income-poverty ratio using R.
+The project involved predictive and regression modeling on rheumatoid arthritis (RA) incidence amongst their associated factors explaining in patient’s income-poverty ratio using R. The files above only contain a snipped verison of the overall project.
+Many additional testing were performed including various types of data visualizations involving ggplots.